Hanseviertel: A monument with the most modern shopping flair

 If you look very closely, you can discover an area below the carillon where the word “Poland” can be read in darker clinker bricks.
 While building the Hanseviertel, bricklayers from Krakow had sorted the bricks according to color, using the lighter ones for the background and the darker ones for the lettering.

 The architect, however, together with a gmp employee, created another monument – one that weighs 13 tons and measures 211 centimeters in diameter.
 In May 2012, a floating sphere made of 300 million-year-old granite from Brazil was installed in the rotunda.
 The stone subject is based on the globe.
 For the surface, the artist Tilman Fulda developed a map of the world including trade routes of major Hamburg shipping companies.
-Their names are embedded in bronze in the floor.
+Since February 2024, the large globe has been rotating in front of the main entrance on the corner of Große Bleichen and Poststraße.